-The Bonds are dated their Date of Delivery and will bear interest from that date until maturity at the annual rate or rates as specified by the purchaser of the Bonds, payable on May 15, 2024, November 15, 2024 and semi-annually thereafter on May 15 and November 15 in each year until maturity.
-The Bonds shall mature on May 15 in each year in the principal amounts specified on the inside cover page hereof.
-The Bonds will not be subject to redemption prior to maturity.
+The Bonds are dated their Date of Delivery and will bear interest from that date until maturity at the annual rate or rates as specified by the purchaser of the Bonds, payable on October 1, 2024, April 1, 2025 and semi-annually thereafter on October 1 and April 1 in each year until maturity.
+The Bonds shall mature on October 1 in each year in the principal amounts specified on the inside cover page hereof.
+The Bonds will be subject to redemption prior to maturity as described herein.
+(See "Optional Redemption" herein).

 The Bonds will be issued in fully registered form, and when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), which will act as securities depository for the Bonds.
-Individual purchases will be made in book-entry form only, in the principal amount of \$5,000 or integral multiples thereof.
+Individual purchases will be made in book-entry form only, in the principal amount of \$5,000 or integral multiples thereof except for one necessary odd denomination.
 Purchasers, as the Beneficial Owners, will not receive certificates representing their ownership interest in the Bonds.

 The Bonds are offered when, as and if issued and received by the purchaser and subject to the receipt of the unqualified legal opinion of Norton Rose Fulbright US LLP, New York, New York, Bond Counsel and certain other conditions.
-It is anticipated that the Bonds will be available for delivery through the offices of DTC in New York, New York or as otherwise agreed with the purchaser on or about May 24, 2023.
+It is anticipated that the Bonds will be available for delivery through the offices of DTC in Jersey City, New Jersey or as otherwise agreed with the purchaser on or about October 10, 2023.

 THE TOWN DEEMS THIS OFFICIAL STATEMENT TO BE FINAL FOR PURPOSES OF SECURITIES AND EXCHANGE COMMISSION RULE 15c2-12 (THE "RULE"), EXCEPT FOR CERTAIN INFORMATION THAT HAS BEEN OMITTED HEREFROM IN ACCORDANCE WITH SAID RULE AND THAT WILL BE SUPPLIED WHEN THIS OFFICIAL STATEMENT IS UPDATED.
-FOLLOWING THE SALE OF THE OBLIGATIONS HEREIN DESCRIBED, THIS OFFICIAL STATEMENT WILL BE UPDATED UPON REQUEST OF THE SUCCESSFUL BIDDER.
-THE TOWN WILL COVENANT IN AN UNDERTAKING TO PROVIDE NOTICE OF CERTAIN EVENTS WITH RESPECT TO THE BONDS AS DEFINED IN THE RULE.
+FOLLOWING THE SALE OF THE BONDS HEREIN DESCRIBED, THIS OFFICIAL STATEMENT WILL BE UPDATED UPON REQUEST OF THE SUCCESSFUL BIDDER.
+THE TOWN WILL COVENANT IN AN UNDERTAKING TO PROVIDE ANNUAL AND CONTUNING DISCLOSURE WITH RESPECT TO THE BONDS AS DEFINED IN THE RULE.
 (SEE "DISCLOSURE UNDERTAKING" HEREIN.)

-Dated: May \, 2023
+Dated: September , 2023